-Other expenses increased \$10 million (1%) driven by higher Suncorp Bank acquisition related costs, and the initial CSLR Levy, partially offset by investment re-prioritisation.
+Other expenses decreased \$28 million (-2%) driven by the disposal of non-banking businesses as part of the Restructure, and investment reprioritisation.
+This was partially offset by higher Suncorp Bank acquisition related costs and the initial CSLR Levy.

 Credit impairment